-Amazon EC2 is a great platform to deploy and manage MongoDB.
+Amazon EC2 is a great platform to deploy and manage your MongoDB hosting.
 The EC2 platform is a highly functional cloud platform and provides a huge array of knobs (which can sometimes be a problem) to optimize your deployments.
-In this post, I’ll share six best practices for managing MongoDB servers from various deployments on AWS.
+In this post, I’ll share six best practices for managing MongoDB on AWS servers from various deployments.

 Over the years, this has consistently been an issue with Amazon EC2, however, the release of Provisioned IOPS has almost eliminated this issue entirely!
 If you have a production cluster for which you need consistent disk performance, use Provisioned IOPS.
 If you want to take it one step further and would like performance isolation between your application traffic and the disk traffic, use EBS optimized instances.
 Stay away from RAID unless you know what you’re doing and have the operations staff to support you in case something goes wrong.